 Other marine life we find out in clear blue water can be schools of 30 or more Golden Cownose Rays, Bottlenose, Spinner and spotted Dolphins, chance encounters with Sail Fish and Marlin.
 As always with Mother Nature, every day is different.
 So far, we have never been a day at the afuera without a whale shark.
 When we find them amongst an abundance of food, sharks sometimes stop swimming and feed in a vertical position, creating a vortex sucking water in from the surface.
 These opportunities are wonderful for enabling us to focus on one individual in great detail and provide even better opportunities for film and photography than normal.

 Aqua-Firma's leadership team in 2017, 2018 & 2019 includes one of the World's leading whale shark researchers, Dr Chris Rohner; and two of Mexico's leading whale shark researchers.
 Your participation enables Aqua-Firma to help fund the work of these researchers, whose expert insights into our ever growing knowledge of whale shark behaviour and distribution is very much be part of this experience.
 Chris also happens to have taken thousands of very high quality images of whale sharks and manta rays.
-Learning how to emulate the kind of images he has been able to take will also be a part of this experience - not only on location, but with advice we can provide before you go.
+Learning how to emulate the kind of images he has been able to take will also be a part of this experience - not only on location with free group and private photography workshops, but with advice we can provide before you go.

 We will take a maximum of 9 people per team on research trips lasting up to 6 1/2 hours each day.
 Our first priority is to locate the whale sharks and once we do, you will be able to enter the water with them to assist in digital photo ID and recording behaviour and species which use the whale sharks as mobile habitats.
 Chris and our local team will conduct in water surveys which will include on occasion, skin biopsy samples for DNA and dietary analysis.
 We may also apply data tags such as a satellite location transmitter or gyro sensor.